Tom Carvel, born Athanassios Karvelas in Athens, was brought to the United States as a child from his native Greece.

 Tom ran into the pottery shop to ask to use their electric power to save his merchandise and asked the store owner if he could also sell his ice cream on the spot.

-Secret formula for ice cream
+Greek-American Tom Carvel’s secret formula for ice cream

-By then he had created the formula to make what became known as soft-serve ice cream.
+By then, he had created the formula to make what became known as soft-serve ice cream.
 His store was the very first anywhere that sold soft ice cream.

 Unlike the traditional ice cream of the time, “soft ice cream” was made by a secret formula based on a pastry cream invented by Carvel.
 The mixture was kept in the machine at a very low temperature, but without freezing it, like the traditional cone or boxed ice cream.